-Most musicians finally find their tone when upgrading to some of the best gear available to them along their journey.
+Most musicians finally find their tone when upgrading to some of the best gear available to them.

 Some of this equipment only becomes available with time and saving many pennies.
 This can take a long time and musical instrument insurance is the last thing on your mind.

 But once the gear is yours and your rig is complete, minus a few more guitars of course, a hefty investment was surely made to get it all!

 But what most musicians don’t consider is the significant loss should something happen to that equipment.